PutuJem/tech230-CICD-with-Jenkins/README.md

 ![](images/cd-build.PNG)

-4. Add this job to trigger at the end of the merge build as a `post-build action`.
+4. Add this job to trigger at the end of the `<name>-merge-ci` build as a `post-build action`.

-5. To test CD is in operation, change the HTML file through the `dev` branch.
+5. To test continuous delivery is in operation, change the HTML file through the `dev` branch.
 Push this change to the GitHub repository and the pipeline build should trigger.
 Navigate to the web browser and enter the IPv4 address.

 ![](images/final.PNG)